raspberrypilearning/pick-your-favourite/en/step_3.md

 Choose your three body colours and note them down.

-**T0-DO** Add colour ingredients
+**TO-DO** Add colour ingredients

 --- /task ---

 --- task ---

-If you want to add your own colours, you can open `default.css` and add your own variables inside the `:root:` selector.
+If you want to add your own colours, you can open `default.css` and add your own variables inside the `:root` selector.

 --- code ---
 ---